MichaelABryant/michaelabryant/README.md

 ### About Me

 I have a BS in Physics and a thesis-based MS in Applied Physics.
 The coursework for my master's degree included topics in simulations and machine learning.
 After earning my master's degree, I worked at Los Alamos National Laboratory for a year in an engineering group running experiments and performing data analyses.
-I am currently enrolled in a master's degree program for Data Science.
+I am currently enrolled in a program for an MS in Data Science.

 <!--
 **MichaelBryantDS/MichaelBryantDS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.